echemdb

 unitpackage.database.echemdb_entry.EchemdbEntry

-entry.package provides a full list of available descriptors.
+entry.metadata provides a full list of available descriptors.

 As indicated above, electrodes used to record the data are listed in the system.electrodes descriptor and are accessible with